Jack-alope/sourgough-ipfs/content/projects/website.md

 ---

-I have made website for various reasons-- a friend's band, a bio design class, an art student's portfolio, and of course this one.
+I have made websites for various reasons-- a friend's band, a bio design class, an art student's portfolio, and of course this one.
 A full list of these can be found below.

-For sites that need to be editable without any programming knowledge I use Hugo for design and deploy to netlify CMS for easy editing.
+For sites that need to be editable by users without any programming knowledge I use Hugo for design and deploy to netlify CMS.
 I also have experience with Bootstrap Studio and most of these sites rely heavily on bootstrap, although I am experimenting with other frameworks such as tailwindCSS.